Artificial intelligence a key challenge for Germany's next government | DW | 21.09.2021

 "Talent is very important both for industry and academia, for both of us," Antonio Krüger, CEO and director of the German Research Center for Artificial Intelligence (DFKI), told DW.
 "And we need to provide environments that are very attractive to these kinds of people."

-Such developments will rely on Germany making greater strides on digitalization, an area where it has notoriously fallen behind countries like China and the US.
+Such developments will rely on Germany making greater strides on digitalization, an area where it has notoriously fallen behind countries like China and the United States.

 Germany also wants to use AI to fight the spread of the coronavirus.
 As part of its coronavirus stimulus package, the federal government has promised to increase its spending on AI from €3 billion ($3.54 billion) to €5 billion by 2025.
 Most of the funds will be used to develop supercomputing technology in Germany.